etalab/transport-site/README.md

 ### Domain names

-The following domain names are currently in use:
+The following domain names are currently in use by the deployed Elixir app:

 * Production
   * site: https://transport.data.gouv.fr